AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/troubleshooting.md

 ---
 solution: Experience Platform
-title: Troubleshoot issues with playbooks
+title: Known limitations and troubleshoot issues with playbooks
-description: Learn common issues with playbooks and how to troubleshoot them
+description: Learn more about the known issues and common issues with playbooks and how to troubleshoot them
 exl-id: 2604ce26-bcf9-46e1-bc10-30252a113159
 ---

-# Known limitations {#known-limitations}
+# Known limitations and troubleshooting {#known-limitations-troubleshooting}

+## Known limitations

 A couple of known limitations show up when you create an instance of a playbook and generate assets.